robinhood/faust/docs/userguide/agents.rst

 ``join(values: Union[AsyncIterable[V], Iterable[V]])``
-    Join works like ``map`` but will wait until all of the values have been processed and returns them as a list in the original order ( cannot be used with infinite data structures).
+    Join works like ``map`` but will wait until all of the values have been processed and returns them as a list in the original order.

+    The :keyword:`await` will continue only after the map sequence is over, and all results are accounted for, so do not attempt to use use ``join`` together with infinite data structures ;-)

     .. sourcecode:: python